CptMotorBeard/BeardServer/README.md

 	unsigned int            -> transmission id
 	const nlohmann::json&   -> transmission data

-This registration is static, so it can be called from any class.
+This registration is static, so it can be called from any class